Harold Hardwick: Early life

-Born in Balmain, Sydney, to George Henry Hardwick and his wife Priscilla, Harold began swimming at an early age, and at 11 was winning races.
+Born in Balmain, Sydney, to George Henry Hardwick and his wife Priscilla, Harold began swimming at an early age and, at 11, was winning races.
 At the age of 16, while attending Fort Street High School, he became the Public Schools' swimming champion of Sydney.
 He played rugby in the school's first XV and captained its lifesaving team.

 Swimming career

-In 1907, embracing the newly popular Australian crawl stroke Hardwick won the New South Wales 100-yard championships in 61.6 seconds.
+In 1907, embracing the newly popular Australian crawl stroke, Hardwick won the New South Wales 100-yard championships in 61.6 seconds.
 In 1909, he came second at the Australasian Championships in the 100-yard and 880-yard events, behind Cecil Healy and Frank Beaurepaire respectively.
-In 1911, Hardwick won the 220-yard, 440-yard and 880-yard freestyle at the Australasian Championships.
+In 1911, Hardwick won the 220-yard, 440-yard, and 880-yard freestyle at the Australasian Championships.
 At the 1911 Festival of Empire Games in London, a precursor of the Commonwealth Games to commemorate the coronation of George V, Hardwick won both the 110yd freestyle and heavyweight boxing title.
 He remained in England for the English Swimming Championships, winning the 100-yard, 220-yard and 440-yard freestyle titles.
 In 1912, he was selected to represent the Australasia combined team of Australians and New Zealanders at the 1912 Summer Olympics, but could not compete in boxing, as it was omitted for the only time in Olympic history.

 Hardwick was eliminated in the 100-metre freestyle semifinals.
-In the 400-metre freestyle, he won his heat and semifinal, and held the lead in the final for a period before being defeated by Canada's George Hodgson the United Kingdom's Jack Hatfield, earning a bronze medal.
-In the 1500-metre, Hardwick also won his heat and semifinal, and again contested the lead in the final, before being worn down by Hodgson and Hatfield.
-He then combined with Healy, Leslie Boardman and Malcolm Champion to win the 4x200-metre freestyle relay, splitting 2m 31.2s for the fastest leg of the quartet.
+In the 400-metre freestyle, he won his heat and semifinal and held the lead in the final for a period before being defeated by Canada's George Hodgson and the United Kingdom's Jack Hatfield, earning a bronze medal.
+In the 1500-metre, Hardwick won his heat and semifinal and again contested the lead in the final before being worn down by Hodgson and Hatfield.
+He then combined with Healy, Leslie Boardman, and Malcolm Champion to win the 4x200-metre freestyle relay, splitting 2m 31.2s for the fastest leg of the quartet.

 Rugby & boxing

-After returning to Australia, Hardwick stopped swimming at international level, and diversified his interests, joining the Manly Surf Club, in which he participated in winning State Championships.
+After returning to Australia, Hardwick stopped swimming at the international level and diversified his interests, joining the Manly Surf Club, in which he participated in winning State Championships.

 He played first grade rugby union for Sydney's Eastern Suburbs RUFC, winning a premiership with the club in 1913.
-In 1910 he had been selected for New South Wales to represent against a visiting American universities team.
+In 1910, he had been selected for New South Wales to represent against a visiting American universities team.

-In 1914 he won New South Wales' State amateur heavyweight boxing championship and in 1915, he turned professional in boxing signing to appear for the promoter Snowy Baker.
-That year he promptly claimed the national championship.
-In his final professional bout in 1916 he was knocked out by Les Darcy.
-Earlier in that bout Hardwick broke both of Darcy's front teeth, and the hurried dental correction done after the fight (re-pinning the teeth on gold posts) ultimately resulted in complications and an infection that caused Darcy's death in 1917.
+In 1914, he won the New South Wales' State amateur heavyweight boxing championship, and in 1915, he turned professional in boxing, signing to appear for the promoter Snowy Baker.
+That year, he promptly claimed the national championship.
+In his final professional bout in 1916, he was knocked out by Les Darcy.
+Earlier in that bout, Hardwick broke both of Darcy's front teeth, and the hurried dental correction done after the fight (re-pinning the teeth on gold posts) ultimately resulted in complications and an infection that caused Darcy's death in 1917.